Business brunch will bring women together

-Caiti Jackson and Christine D’Angelo have teamed up for their annual Business Babe Brunch that will be a chance for women in business to connect and give back to the community.
+Caiti Jackson and Christine D’Angelo have teamed up again for their annual Business Babe Brunch that will be a chance for women in business to connect and also give back to the community.

 The Better Together Event: A Business Babe Brunch will be from 10 a.m. to noon April 9 at 106 S. Gillette Ave.